Smoked Ribs Done Temperature: 190-205°F for Tender, Not Mushy Ribs

 Mastering Smoked Ribs Temperature: Key Takeaways

 Temperature precision is the single most important factor for perfect smoked ribs.
-Remember: 190-205°F is the scientifically proven range for optimal tenderness across all rib types.
-Always use a reliable thermometer, understand the stall phase, and trust temperature over time estimates.
+Remember: 190-205°F is the evidence-verified range for optimal tenderness across rib types, with specific targets depending on composition.
+Always use a reliable thermometer, understand contextual limitations, and trust temperature data over time estimates.

 Written by a certified barbecue professional with over 15 years of experience.
 Certified by the Kansas City Barbeque Society and featured in Barbecue & Grilling Magazine.